Free Columbine CDROM

 Table where Eric and Dylan tried to set off a molotov cocktail.
 The sprinklers put out the small fire.

-Columbine's computer lab
+Columbine's destroyed computer lab

 A closer look at the computer lab in the library, torn to pieces by gunfire.